-- Require management to implement and maintain appropriate internal control processes and procedures, including internal controls over financial reporting and disclosure, and controls related to the prevention, identification and detection of fraud, which form part of the Bank's Internal Control Framework, and review, evaluate and approve these processes and procedures. - 2.
-Review management's quarterly and annual assessments of its internal controls over financial reporting and the external auditor's report on internal controls. - 3.
+- 1. Require management to implement and maintain appropriate internal control processes and procedures, including internal controls over financial reporting and disclosure, and controls related to the prevention, identification and detection of fraud, as part of the Bank's Internal Control Framework, and review, evaluate and approve these procedures. - 2.
+Review the external auditor's annual report on Equitable's internal controls over financial reporting. - 3.
 Review reports from management and Internal Audit on the design and operating effectiveness of internal controls, adequacy of reporting practices, disclosure controls and any significant control breakdowns, including any reports concerning significant deficiencies and material weaknesses in the design or operation of internal controls.

 - 4. Review as required correspondence relating to inquiries or investigations by regulators concerning internal controls. - 5.
-Review and approve the procedures established for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submissions from employees of concerns regarding questionable accounting or auditing matters (Whistleblower Policy).
-Review reports from the Chief Compliance Officer related to said matters and results of the associated investigations. - 6.
-Ensure there are adequate governance structures and control processes for all financial instruments that are measured at fair value for financial reporting purposes.
+Review and approve the procedures established for the receipt, retention and treatment of complaints received by Equitable regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submissions from employees of concerns regarding questionable accounting or auditing matters (Whistleblower Policy).
+Review reports from the Chief Compliance Officer related to such matters and results of the associated investigations.